AppBK/welcome-to-mod-7/README.md

 * Amazon

 ### Projects We've Seen Students Struggle With:
-* Spotify (CRUD is tougher to define out to 4 features and for reasons unkown, these apps just never look impressive styling wise...)
+* Spotify (CRUD is tougher to define out to 4 features and for reasons unknown, these apps just never look impressive styling wise...)
 * Venmo (CRUD features are tricky)
 * Robinhood (CRUD features are tricky / Websockets if applicable)
 * Netflix (CRUD features are tricky / Integrating movies API)